Louis XVIII: Early years

 Louis XVI was executed in January 1793.
 This left his young son, Louis Charles, as the titular King.
-The princes-in-exile proclaimed Louis Charles "Louis XVII of France".
+The princes-in-exile proclaimed Louis Charles "King Louis XVII".
 The Count of Provence now unilaterally declared himself regent for his nephew, who was too young to be head of the House of Bourbon.

-The young King, still a minor, died in prison in June 1795.
+Louis XVII, still a minor, died in prison in June 1795.
 His only surviving sibling was his sister Marie-Thérèse, who was not considered a candidate for the throne because of France's traditional adherence to Salic law.
 Thus on 16 June, the princes-in-exile declared the Count of Provence "King Louis XVIII".
 The new king accepted their declaration soon after and busied himself drafting a manifesto in response to Louis XVII's death.
 The manifesto, known as the "Declaration of Verona", was Louis XVIII's attempt to introduce the French people to his politics.
 The Declaration of Verona beckoned France back into the arms of the monarchy, "which for fourteen centuries was the glory of France".

 Louis XVIII negotiated the release of Marie-Thérèse from her Paris prison in 1795.
 He desperately wanted her to marry her first cousin, Louis Antoine, Duke of Angoulême, the son of the Count of Artois.
 Louis XVIII deceived his niece by telling her that her parents' last wishes were for her to marry Louis-Antoine, and she duly agreed to Louis XVIII's wishes.

 Louis XVIII was forced to abandon Verona when Napoleon Bonaparte invaded the Republic of Venice in 1796.